Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - The mod does reuse only screws from the genuine camera shell, which is great !

 ## Acknowledgements
-- [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by extracting relevant informations excavated from that fucking information black hole that is Discord.
+- [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by extracting lacking informations from that information black hole that is Discord.
 - [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition.
 Thanks also for sending me some early prototypes for testing.
 Go [here](https://disboard.org/fr/server/568464159050694666) to discuss with him directly.
 - [2BitToy](https://ko-fi.com/2bittoy/) for his great/neat camera mods.